AminoJS/Amino.JS/README.md

 ### Prerequisites

-The only prerequisite for using the Amino.JS library is the Node.JS itself
+The only prerequisite for using the Amino.JS library is the Node.JS itself.
+> Levi: i made a test, using a experimental build of the Node.JS for android, and i tested the Amino.JS library on it.
+It worked perfectly(despite a small lag due to my phone not being a pretty good one)

 ### Installing